-Student, staff, faculty – all of us are members of this community.
-The university’s policies, guidelines and codes of conduct still apply to everyone during job action by UBC unionized employees.
+Student, staff and faculty are all members of this community.
+The university’s policies, guidelines and codes of conduct apply to everyone during job action by UBC’s unionized employees.

 The university expects members of the community to maintain a respectful environment for working, learning and living, in which respect, civility, opportunity and inclusion are valued.

 We are all expected to uphold these principles in our communications and interactions with fellow community members and the public, in all university-related settings.
-General expectations are covered in this statement.
+General expectations are covered in the Respectful Environment statement.

 Members of the university are free, within the law, to pursue what seems to them as fruitful avenues of inquiry, to teach and to learn unhindered by external or non-academic constraints, and to engage in full and unrestricted consideration of any opinion – including those related to the present labour dispute.

 This freedom extends not only to the regular members of the University, but to all who are invited to participate in its forum.
-Full information in the UBC Vancouver Academic Calendar 2012/13
+Full information on Academic Freedom is available in the UBC Vancouver Academic Calendar 2017/18

 The university takes every reasonable measure to remain open despite job action – that means maintaining instruction in all courses, providing access to core library services, internet connectivity, student services, and to overseeing exams as scheduled.

-The university has a policy (Policy #64.
-Crossing of Picket Lines) that allows members of the campus community to exercise a decision of conscience and choose not to cross a legal picket line – staff who have been deemed an essential service do not have the right to this choice.
-Faculty and staff who wish to exercise their decision of conscience to not cross a legal picket line must have provided notice in advance to their head, manager or supervisor before Tuesday Oct.
-2 at 11:30 pm.
+The university has a policy (Policy #64: Non-Performance of Work during a Legal Strike) that allows members of the campus community to exercise a decision of conscience and choose not to cross a legal picket line.
+Staff who have been deemed an essential service do not have the right to this choice.
+Faculty and staff who wish to exercise their decision of conscience to not cross a legal picket line must have provided notice in advance to their head, manager or supervisor.

-Students can also exercise this right not to cross a picket line – but they must provide notification and are responsible for learning any material they miss as a result of a labour disruption.
-Important information for students can be found in the Academic Position of Students in Case of a Strike.
-Additional information for students is available on the Vice-President, Students website.
+Students can also exercise their right not to cross a picket line, but they must provide notification and are responsible for learning any material they miss as a result of a labour disruption.
+Additional information for students will be available shortly.

 There are a number of important policies and guidelines that apply to situations that can arise during labour disputes: